 Overview of IMSE

-At the undergraduate level, students find the field's flexibility of career paths/choices very appealing.
-Solid grounding in data-driven analytical and statistical analytics tools, together with their ability to take a broad business view of the engineering-based decisions, make IEs in high demand in a wide variety of engineering and business environments.
-Undergraduate students are actively mentored to develop skill sets in leadership, community engagement, language, independent research, and global exposure.
+IE students find the field's flexibility of career paths/choices very appealing.
+Strong training of the IEs in data-driven analytical and machine learning tools, together with their ability to understand and align with the broad business view of the engineering decision-making problems place them in high demand for hiring on a variety of teams.
+BSIE students are actively mentored by faculty to develop skill sets in leadership, community engagement, language, independent research, and global exposure.

 Our graduate programs in IE and EM appeal to undergraduate degree holders in practically all disciplines in engineering and the sciences.
-Those who want to build a career managing engineering and other business enterprises receive a solid grounding through our MSEM program in basic principles and tools of management including human relations, creativity and change in technology, decision models in engineering, finance, law, and entrepreneurship.
-Graduates in the MSIE and PhD programs receive training in solving complex decision problems of integrating data and models through focused coursework and research.
+Those who want to build careers for managing engineering and other business enterprises receive a solid grounding through our MSEM program in basic principles and tools of management including human relations, creativity and change in technology, data-driven decision models in engineering, finance, law, and entrepreneurship.
+Graduates in the MSIE, MSDI, and PhD programs receive training in complex decision making by integrating data science, machine learning, and optimization models through focused coursework and research.
 IMSE graduate students are supported to build well-rounded portfolios including refereed publications, patents, professional service, community engagement, leadership, and communication.